Canon 20D vs 7D Mark II

 - More modern: Reflects 10 years of technical progress since the 20D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the contest (13 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 7D Mark II is the clear winner of the contest (16 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 20D vs 7D Mark II